CorentinLabelle/Brainstorm-Tool/README.md

 ### Anatomy
 When creating a new subject, there is the possibility to use a default anatomy or import a specific anatomy.

 The default anatomy is a template provided by Brainstorm.
 Multiple templates are available (template for babies, children, young adults, adults, etc.).

-If the user wants to import a specific anatomy, the minimum requirements is a MRI of the subjects (T1).
-The user will then have to mark the fiducials points (nasion, left ear, right ear, anterior commissure, posterior commissure, inter-hemispheric point)
+If the user wants to import a specific anatomy, the minimum requirement is a MRI of the subjects (T1 file).
+The user will then have to mark the fiducials points (nasion, left ear, right ear, anterior commissure, posterior commissure, inter-hemispheric point).

 ## Pipeline_Builder
-This side App allows the user to create, save and modify pipelines.
+This side app allows the user to create, save and modify pipelines.
 The pipeline are saved as a MatLab structure (.mat) that can be imported in the Analysis Tool and applied on studies.

 ### MatLab Structure
 The MatLab structure contains a field for every process selected.
 Each process field contains subfield that contains the parameters for that process.